-South Africa entertainment industry is one of the best reted when it comes to producing some of the best quality and well rated African Movies.
-Movies were being produced in South Africa from as far back as 1916 when the likes of De Voortrekkers, which tells the story of the Great Trek of the Boers towards the end of the 30s and ending up with the reconstruction of the 1838 Battle of Blood River, where a few hundred Afrikaners defeated several thousand Zulus.
+The South African entertainment industry is one of the best rated when it comes to producing some of the best quality African Movies.
+Movies were being produced in South Africa from as far back as 1916 when the likes of De Voortrekkers, which tells the story of the Great Trek of the Boers towards the end of the 30’s and ending up with the reconstruction of the 1838 Battle of Blood River where a few hundred Afrikaners defeated several thousand Zulus.
 Ever since then, South Africa has released a lot more movies that are well recommended worldwide.
-Some of them have gone all the way to win the America’s Oscar award for best foreign language film.
-Answers Africa brings you the 10 most distinguished South African Movies that has been released so far.
+Some of them have gone all the way to win America’s Oscar award for best foreign language film.
+Answers Africa brings you the 10 most distinguished South African Movies that have been released so far.

-Stander is a South African movies, released in 2003 and is about the life and career of Andre Stander, a South African police officer turned bank robber.
+Stander is a South African movie, released in 2003 and is about the life and career of Andre Stander, a South African police officer turned bank robber.
 The 1 hr.
-56 min screen play shows Stander where he is caught after pulling more than two dozen heists but it isn’t a long time before he breaks out of prison and resumes his anti-authoritarian crime sprees fortified by two of his pals who would be referred to as hardened-criminals (Dexter Fletcher) and Allan (David Patrick O’Hara).
+56 min screenplay shows Stander where he is caught after pulling more than two dozen heist but it isn’t a long time before he breaks out of prison and resumes his anti-authoritarian crime sprees, fortified by two of his pals who would be referred to as hardened-criminals (Dexter Fletcher) and Allan (David Patrick O’Hara).

 8. The Sorcerer’s Apprentice

-Relesed in 2002, Ben Clark (Byron Taylor), after moving to a new location, with his Family, he becomes best of friends with his elderly neighbour, “,Milner” (Robert Davi) who is a well accomplished magician.
-In the evolving relationship, Ben pleads to be instructed in the art of magic to which Milner was initially reluctant to on recognizing a mysterious scar on Ben`s face.
+Released in 2002, Ben Clark (Byron Taylor), after moving to a new location with his Family, he becomes best of friends with his elderly neighbour, Milner (Robert Davi) who is a well-accomplished magician.
+In the evolving relationship, Ben pleads to be instructed in the art of magic to which Milner was initially reluctant to do on recognizing a mysterious scar on Ben’s face.
 Milner’s decision was however overturned with Ben’s persistence and his natural talent for magic. (…and the rest of what happens is recorded in the DVD).

 7. The Road to Mecca

-The Road to Mecca is in a documentary that is half-travelogue and half-biography and relays about the remarkable journey of an Austrian Jew who becomes most influential Muslims of the 20th Century.
-In 1900, a baby was born in Ukraine to a very strict and religious parents.
-Years after, he embarjed on a journey to the Middle East.
+The Road to Mecca is a documentary that is half-travelogue and half-biography and relays about the remarkable journey of an Austrian Jew who becomes most influential Muslim of the 20th Century.
+In 1900, a baby was born in Ukraine to very strict and religious parents.
+Years after, he embarked on a journey to the Middle East.
 It would be later recalled that this is the journey that would change the course of modern history.
-He converted to Islam and eventually becomes one of the Saudi Arabian King’s advisor and would eventually become one of the main influencers in the formation of Pakistan, serve as a UN advisor, and influenced the translation of Quoran into English.
+He converted to Islam and eventually becomes one of the Saudi Arabian King’s advisor and later one of the main influencers in the formation of Pakistan, served as a UN advisor, and influenced the translation of Quoran into English.

 A South African Movie in which the underground life of Johannesburg, becomes revealed in the life of a teenage township tsotsi (thug) in Soweto.
-Within a 6-day rampage, hell was let lose with cases of robbery, violence, car theft and murder.
+Within a 6-day rampage, hell was let loose with cases of robbery, violence, car theft and murder.
 Tsotsi won the 2006 Oscar award for best foreign language film.
-Tsotsi irected by Gavin Hoodin
+It was directed by Gavin Hoodin.

 5. District 9